 Choose your preferred setup method:

-Database default: As of skyvern 1.0.31+,
+Database default:

-Option A: pip install (Recommended)
+Option A: pip install (Recommended for Python-managed local setup)

 Dependencies needed: